Tinsley Ellis: Biography

-He returned to Alligator Records in 2005 with the live album, Live!
-Highwayman.
+He returned to Alligator Records in 2005 with the live album, Live – Highwayman.
 In 2007 he released the studio album, Moment of Truth, followed in 2009 with Speak No Evil.
 Ellis continues to tour over 150 nights a year around the world.

 He has shared stages with Warren Haynes, Widespread Panic, the Allman Brothers Band, Stevie Ray Vaughan, Jimmy Thackery, Otis Rush, Willie Dixon, Son Seals, Koko Taylor, Albert Collins and Buddy Guy.

 In early 2013, Ellis was a part of the 'Blues at the Crossroads 2' tour which celebrated the music of Muddy Waters and Howlin' Wolf.
 The tour also included Kim Wilson and the Fabulous Thunderbirds, James Cotton, Bob Margolin and Jody Williams.
 Also in 2013, Ellis launched his own label, Heartfixer Music, and has since released several albums: the all instrumental Get It!, Midnight Blue, Tough Love and, in 2016, Red Clay Soul.
 In 2014, Ellis was a guest performer on Eli Cook's album, Primitive Son.
 In 2017, Ellis launched a new side project called Tinsley Ellis Blues Is Dead, in which he performs the blues and R&B songs recorded by Grateful Dead and other Fillmore era acts.

 Commenting on Ellis's album, Ice Cream in Hell, AllMusic stated "On Ice Cream in Hell, Ellis' songwriting and singing finally match the prowess in his playing, and we are all richer for it."
+During the COVID-19 pandemic, Ellis was "determined to grow as a songwriter," according to AllMusic; he is stated to have written 200 songs in just a year and a half.
+The resulting album, Devil May Care, released in January 2022, was met with overwhelmingly positive reviews.

+Ellis announced the pending release of a new album, Naked Truth, in November 2023, after a series of well-received acoustic shows throughout the year.
+The album, which was also his first composed entirely of acoustic music, was released on February 9, 2024.
+Ellis released a single, "Devil In The Room", after making the announcement.